Zachary-Levesque/Sports-Strategy-Engine/README.md

 2. Start the frontend with `./scripts/run_frontend.sh`.
 3. Open `http://localhost:5173`.
 4. In `Players`, edit a club row and verify you can type, delete, paste, and tab through fields normally before saving.
-5. In `Holes`, change fairway or hazard values and confirm the live hole preview updates immediately.
+5. In `Holes`, generate a new hole from par and yardage, then drag the green, pin, fairway handles, and hazards to confirm the live map updates immediately.
+6. Add a bunker or water hazard from the toolbar, resize it, and save the hole.
-6. In `Strategy`, run a tee-shot recommendation and confirm the hole map renders the recommended aim line and landing cloud.
+7. In `Strategy`, run a tee-shot recommendation and confirm the hole map renders the recommended aim line and landing cloud.
-7. Switch to `Approach / custom shot`, set a ball position and target position, rerun, and confirm the map updates from the new start point.
+8. Switch to `Approach / custom shot`, click a ball position directly on the map, rerun, and confirm the map updates from the new start point.
+9. Change wind speed or direction in `Strategy`, rerun, and confirm the engine still returns a saved recommendation.
-8. Open `History`, refresh the page, and verify the saved recommendation remains present.
+10. Open `History`, refresh the page, and verify the saved recommendation remains present.

 ## Testing